grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-drm-content-security/ios-3x-allowlist-your-ios-application.md

 ---
 description: You can allow list your iOS apps by using Adobe's machotools tool.
-seo-description: You can allow list your iOS apps by using Adobe's machotools tool.
-seo-title: Allow list your iOS application
 title: Allow list your iOS application
-uuid: bc558f5f-d4e6-4c1c-81eb-f8bd61c63016
 ---

 # Allow list your iOS application {#allowlist-your-ios-application}